Eve Debuts Matter/Thread Smart Thermostat at CES 2026 as Connected Appliances Mature

 A 30-year veteran of residential HVAC who's crawled through more attics than he can count.

 Eve introduced a Matter-over-Thread smart thermostat at CES 2026 in Las Vegas, and for once the story isn't the hardware.
 It's that the standard finally works.
-The thermostat runs on Matter 1.4, supports Thread mesh networking, and keeps every setting local to the device.
+The thermostat speaks Matter over Thread mesh networking and keeps every setting local to the device.
 No cloud account, no subscription, no "sign in to continue" wall when the Wi-Fi drops.

 That last part is what contractors have been asking for.
-Reported by 9to5Mac from the CES show floor, Eve's unit joined a broader wave of Matter-certified HVAC and kitchen products: Hisense ConnectLife, IKEA's updated Dirigera hub, and the new Aqara W200 thermostat.
+Reported from the CES show floor, Eve's unit joined a broader wave of Matter-certified HVAC and kitchen products, including Aqara's new Thermostat Hub W200, which ships with Matter 1.4 support.
 Major appliance makers, after three years of missed deadlines, finally shipped product you can hand a homeowner and install the same afternoon.

 For California installers, that matters more than the spec sheet suggests.